For lots of support with phonics and spelling lists for children in Reception and Year 1, please open the pdf file below:

 Book bags are for sale at the school office.

 What else can you do to help your child?

 Sharing a book with your child is a valuable experience so make sure that you:

-For your information please click on each short clip below which shows a typical example of the level of reading expected at the end of each year, from FS2 to year 4.
-Note that the reading sounds confident and is independent.
+For your information, each short clip below which shows a typical example of the level of reading expected at the end of each year, from FS2 (Reception class) to year 4.
+Please note that the reading sounds confident and is independent.

 Level 8 is expected by the end of FS2 (Reception)

 Level 18 is expected by the end of year 1

 Level 22 is expected by the end of year 2